Tyrone Green: Career

+Harlequins

 He joined Premiership Rugby side Harlequins ahead of the 2020–21 season.
 On his full debut he scored a brace of tries after starting on the wing against the Newcastle Falcons.

-He was named man of the match during Harlequins 43-36 defeat of Bristol Bears in the Premiership semi-final, a game in which Green scored two tries as Quins recovered from 28 points down to win.
+He was named man of the match during Harlequins 43–36 defeat of Bristol Bears in the Premiership semi-final, a game in which Green scored two tries as Quins recovered from 28 points down to win.
 He started the following week in the Premiership final against Exeter.
 Harlequins won the game 40-38 in the highest scoring Premiership final ever.

+In Round 4 of the 2023–24 Premiership season, Green scored against Newcastle Falcons from a cross-field kick by Marcus Smith.
+This try went on to be awarded try of the season for the entire league.
+In April 2024, he was part of the side that beat Glasgow Warriors 28–24 in the Round of 16 of the European Champions Cup, the first time the club had ever won a knockout game in the competition.
+The following week he was named man of the match during Harlequins 42–41 victory again Bordeaux Bègles in the quarter finals after scoring the winning try making it the second win in the knockout stages of the competition in the club's history.
+In May 2024, following an impressive season he was named in the Premiership Rugby Team of the Season for the 2023–24 campaign.

+In September 2025, he scored his first try of the season in the opening round against Bath.
+In October 2025, he scored his second try of the season in the following home game, a 20–14 victory against Saracens.
+Later that month, he scored two tries on his 100th appearance for the club during a 52–14 victory against Newcastle Red Bulls.